 Orientation: All students will receive an orientation on their first day and receive a student handbook with a course outline.
 An overview of student handbook, including school rules & regulations and school policies will be discussed.
-Kits are usually issued on the first day of class.
+Kits will be issued on the first day of class.
 Your teacher will give a class syllabus to you on your first day.
 This is a fun way to get to know your fellow classmates.

 Student Conduct: All students are expected to behave in a professional manner respecting all other students, staff and customers.
-Student's must follow the school rules and policies.
 A positive attitude is a must.
 CAofB will terminate students if their conduct is unacceptable or if their continued attendance is not in the best interest of the academy.
-This includes but is not limited to, appropriate treatment of fellow students, staff, clients, property, Internet and other social media comments.
-Unsatisfactory conduct, including poor attendance or grades, use of foul language, any form of harassment.
+This includes but is not limited to, appropriate treatment of fellow students, staff, clients, property, Internet and other media privileges, poor attendance or grades.
 Please see student handbook for specifics.